Friday 22 Aug 2025 | 5 min read

 Scams and phishing attempts come in many forms.
 It could be an SMS congratulating you for winning a prize in a competition you never entered or an email from the authorities asking you to pay a fine by gift cards.

-Last year alone, Aussies reported more than 600,000 scams, with hundreds of thousands of people falling victim to them.
+Last year alone, Aussies reported almost 495,000 scams, with hundreds of thousands of people falling victim to them.
 The good news?
 We're here with some tips on how to spot a scam, what to do if you’ve spotted one, and how to respond after being scammed.

 Key signs of a scam